Raraph84/Infinite-Minecraft-Players-POC/README.md

 ### Step 2 : Set the API key

-Generate a random string of the length that you want (100 is good)
+Generate a random string of the length of your choice (100 is good) and replace `exampleapikey` to the one you generated in theses files :
-Fill theses files with the generated key

 -   `api/.env` and `node/.env`
 -   `proxy/plugins/infinite-minecraft-players-poc-proxy-plugin/config.json`